hankuoffroad/techwritingcx/content/insights/how-I-started-Hugo.md

 - Hugo includes Hugo Pipes, which allows for asset optimization without needing external tools.
 I can process CSS with Dart-Sass within Hugo’s ecosystem.
 This simplifies my workflow and reduces the need for additional build tools.

 - Version control and ease of deployment: Since Hugo is a static site generator, all content and configurations are stored in a Git repository.
-This makes it easy to version control my site, collaborate with others, and deploy changes seamlessly using services like GitHub Pages, Cloudflare Pages, or Netlify.
+This makes it easy to version control my site, collaborate with others, and deploy changes seamlessly using services like GitHub Pages, Vercel, or Netlify.

 ## Preparing the test environment and uploading a test page